Matthew Lippman University of Illinois at Chicago, USA

-Professor Lippman is author of one hundred articles and author or co-author of six books.
+Professor Lippman is author of one hundred articles, two coauthored books and one single authored books.
 These publications focus on criminal law and criminal procedure, international human rights, and comparative law.
-He also is author of five other SAGE volumes, Contemporary Criminal Law: Concepts, Cases, and Controversies (4th ed., 2016), Criminal Procedure (3rd ed., 2017), Essential Criminal Law (2nd ed.
-2017), Law and Society (2d. ed.
-2018), Criminal Evidence (2016) and Striking the Balance: Debating Criminal Justice and Law (2018).
+He also is author of five other SAGE volumes, Contemporary Criminal Law: Concepts, Cases, and Controversies (5th ed., 2019); Criminal Procedure (3rd ed., 2017); Law and Society (2nd ed.
+2018); Criminal Evidence (2016) and Striking the Balance: Debating Criminal Justice and Law (20188).
 His work is cited in hundreds of academic publications and by domestic and international courts and organizations.
-He has also served on legal teams appearing before the International Court of Justice in the Hague, has testified as an expert witness on international law before numerous state and federal courts, and has consulted with both private organizations and branches of the U.S. government.
+He has also served on legal teams appearing before the International Court of Justice in The Hague, has testified as an expert witness on international law before numerous state and federal courts, and has consulted with both private organizations and branches of the U.S. government.
 Professor Lippman regularly appears as a radio and television commentator and is frequently quoted in leading newspapers.
-He has served in every major administrative position in the Department of Criminology, Law and Justice at UIC, including department head, director of undergraduate studies, and director of graduate studies.
+He has served in every major administrative position in the Department of Criminology, Law, and Justice including Department Head, Director of Undergraduate Studies, and Director of Graduate Studies.